 During a cycle, some of the stepping magnets are energized by the stepping logic, under control of the 7 actuator switches.
 When a stepping magnet is energized and the drive shaft turns the roller cams away from drive linkages, the associated drive linkage moves backwards, causing its drive pawl to move backwards.

 At the same time, the drive linkage also releases the associated stop pawl, which is then pushed downwards by the stop pawl spring to enable its rotor to move.
-Its sloped end slides the drive pawl out of the associated black alphabet ring notch of its rotor.
+Simultaneously, the drive pawl sloped end slides backwards out of the alphabet ring notch.
 When the drive pawl arrives at the next notch, the small spring on the drive linkage will force the drive pawl upward into the next alphabet ring notch.

-When the drive shaft has reached it maximum swing angle, the roller cams return forward and push any released drive linkages back to the forward position.
+When the drive shaft has reached it maximum swing angle backwards, the roller cams return forward and push any released drive linkages back to the forward position.
 The flat end of the drive pawl pushes its rotor one step further.
-The drive linkage spring eventually forces the stop pawl upward into a free alphabet ring notch.
-During a stepping cycle, these stop pawls prevent non-moving rotors from moving along by the force of moving neighboring rotors.
+The drive linkage also forces the stop pawl upward into a free alphabet ring notch.
+During any stepping cycle, these stop pawls prevent non-moving rotors from moving along by the friction of moving neighboring rotors.

 On the right of the drawing are the 7 actuator switches that sense the white notch rings on the rotors.
 In the Plain mode, the operator can use the 7 Set Key buttons to manually step the individual rotors and set them in the proper position (see procedures enciphering and deciphering).
 During enciphering and deciphering, each key stroke causes some of the rotors to step in a highly irregular fashion under control of the 7 actuator switches.